 There are tons of articles out there that say you’re doomed to fail at any resolutions you set for the New Year.
 I’ve read through a bunch of them, and while most refer to personal goals, they almost all insist there’s no point in trying.

 One article I read talked about the typical exercising and losing weight goals.
 In the professional world, I think these equate to goals for business gain and not for the betterment of others.
 If you’re going to set goals, make sure they aren’t for your benefit alone.
 Otherwise, you’re bound to have a problem staying motivated.
 When others are depending on you to help them in some way, you’re much more likely to keep working hard.
 You realize that while your self-focused goals can easily disappear, public goals don’t just go away without consequence.

 - Your self-focused goal: I want to increase sales by 20%.

-Leave a comment below to give your efforts a voice and help solidify your goals.
+Leave a comment below to share your story and hold yourself accountable.

 Make sure your resolutions are: